mdmvgithub/gesOVPN/README.md

 ```
 ## Features
 All the features are through menus, no other commands need to be used.
-- Configure one o more servers, then enable, disasble, start, stop.
+- Configure one o more servers, then enable, disable, start, stop.
 - Configure CAs.
 - Create files for clients, with optional password.
 - Set Static IPs for clients.